fbpx

 Using shampoo ginger lily for hair care

 This plant can also be used for hair care.
 The red pinecone-shaped inflorescences produce a sap that acts like a conditioning shampoo.
-The liquid extract can bring both shine and softness to your hair without stripping its natural oils.
+The liquid extract can bring both shine and softness to your hair without stripping it of its natural oils.

 The liquid must be extracted from the flower-like inflorescence to be used for hair care.
 Extraction is most commonly done by squeezing the cone with your hands until the clear serum squishes out.